RichardBrown384/riscos-artworks-js/docs/README.md

 |--------|--------|-----------------------------------|
 | 0      | 24     | [Record header](#record-header)   |
 | 24     | 4      | Stroke Width (-1 means no stroke) |

+Like !Draw, a stroke width of zero means draw the thinnest possible line on the device.

 #### Type 0x26: Fill